Haunted Kansas title

 Elizabeth Polly moved to Fort Hays with her husband Ephraim, a hospital steward, in 1867.
 Unfortunately, the couple arrived just in time for a cholera outbreak.
 The steward’s wife usually became the hospital matron, and Polly nursed the sick soldiers.
 Then, when she needed a break, she walked around Sentinel Hill.
 Before she died, she requested burial atop the hill.

 The grieving soldiers gave her a military funeral.
 They dressed her body in a blue dress and a white bonnet.
 They tried to fulfill her burial wishes, but the hill was too rocky.
 So instead, they buried her at the hill’s base and surrounded it with four limestone post rocks.
-Thieves later stole the stones.
-They all died violently in gunfights, carriage accidents, and a train crash.

 Polly rested easy until 1917, the year the United States entered World War I. That year, farmer John Schmidt saw a woman wearing a blue dress walk into one of his outbuildings.
 When he looked inside, no one was there.
 Since 1917, people sometimes have seen Polly walking, surrounded by a hazy blue light.
-In 1967, Hays erected an obelisk above her grave.
-The city erected a Pete Felten statue of her at Elizabeth Polly Park in 1982.

 Roxie’s reliable report: Sentinel Hill is on private property, but Polly’s marker is visible from the road.
 Use these directions: Go south on 240th St. from Old Hwy.
 40 to the mile road, then turn west on Spring Hill Rd.
 Travel west 1.7 miles.
 Monument is visible to the north as you drive.
 The burial is on private property.